Aymen568/Technical_assignement/README.md

 - **model_selection.ipynb**: This notebook covers the model selection process, where models are trained, compared, and evaluated.

 For the forecasting task, we opted to use **LSTM (Stacked LSTM)** and **CNN-LSTM** models, both of which are well-suited for time series prediction tasks.

+## Hyperparameter Tuning and Learning Optimization

+We opted to use RandomizedSearchCV with TimeSeriesSplit in order to find the best parameters for the Stacked LSTM model.
+Both models were trained using cross-validation, which showed good performance for both of them.

 ## Results